Lots of Iggy and Clash gigs!

 October 14, 1982

 Iggy’s 2nd of 3 shows @ the Peppermint Lounge was disturbing.
-His Zombie Birdhousesongs are great, but Iggy was hostile and frightening.
+His Zombie Birdhouse songs are great, but Iggy was hostile and frightening.
 His entire face was painted green, and he wore an Indian headdress.
 He dragged a 6-foot ladder onstage and threw it on the crowd.
-By the 3rd song he’d taken a dive into the drums, knocked over the amps and hung from the ceiling rafters above us.
+By the 3rd song he’d taken a dive into the drums, knocked over the amps and hung from the rickety ceiling rafters above us.
 He was hanging on with one hand, dangling like a deranged monkey while singing Grandmaster Flash’s ‘The Message’ (Don’t push me ‘cos I’m close to the edge).
 Then he demanded that money be thrown onto the crowd by the club’s owner…yelling ‘Distribute the wealth!’
-So people were throwing money around and handing it to Iggy, and he was ‘redistributing’ it.
-I think they made him add a 3rd show to fulfill his contract since he was so obnoxious last night!
+Then he asked the audience for money.
+People were throwing money around and handing it to Iggy, and he was ‘redistributing’ it from one person to the next.

 The 3rd night was even more insane!
 Iggy was almost nude and really pissed off.
+He came onstage bearing a gigantic wooden cross.
 He found a sharp plastic toy on the stage (a wolf’s head with sharp teeth) and started cutting his chest with it.
 I heard him say to a roadie ‘It’s only surface’ but the blood kept gushing.
 Then he started ramming his chest into Frank Infante’s guitar, cutting himself even more, blood everywhere.
+I heard later that people had complained about his prior two shows, and the management made him do a make-up show because he had been so obnoxious.
+That’s why he had the cross built, and why he was pissed!

-On Saturday he did an autograph session at a book store.
+On Saturday Iggy did an autograph session at a book store.
 I didn’t go since I had to rest up for the show that night.
 Iggy is too scary now anyway!
 After the 3rd gig I went upstairs and saw Ian Hunter’s drummer Hilly Michaels.
-He introduced me to a 15-year old kid he was with – Marlon Richards!
+He introduced me to a 15 year old kid he was with – Marlon Richards!
 I asked if he liked the show and he said, “My dad (Keith!) likes him.”
-I used to feel exhilarated after Iggy’s shows.
-Now I just worry about him!

 The Jam broke up.
 So sad – I loved them!
 They would always let us in to their sound checks, so it was like seeing them twice in one day!